Ludwig Boltzmann: Childhood and education

-Boltzmann was born in Erdberg, a suburb of Vienna.
+Boltzmann was born in Erdberg, a suburb of Vienna into a Catholic family.
 His father, Ludwig Georg Boltzmann, was a revenue official.
 His grandfather, who had moved to Vienna from Berlin, was a clock manufacturer, and Boltzmann's mother, Katharina Pauernfeind, was originally from Salzburg.
-He received his primary education at the home of his parents.
-Boltzmann attended high school in Linz, Upper Austria.
+Boltzmann was home-schooled until the age of ten, and then attended high school in Linz, Upper Austria.
 When Boltzmann was 15, his father died.

 Starting in 1863, Boltzmann studied mathematics and physics at the University of Vienna.
 He received his doctorate in 1866 and his venia legendi in 1869.
 Boltzmann worked closely with Josef Stefan, director of the institute of physics.
 It was Stefan who introduced Boltzmann to Maxwell's work.

 Academic career

 In 1869 at age 25, thanks to a letter of recommendation written by Josef Stefan, Boltzmann was appointed full Professor of Mathematical Physics at the University of Graz in the province of Styria.
 In 1869 he spent several months in Heidelberg working with Robert Bunsen and Leo Königsberger and in 1871 with Gustav Kirchhoff and Hermann von Helmholtz in Berlin.
 In 1873 Boltzmann joined the University of Vienna as Professor of Mathematics and there he stayed until 1876.

 In 1872, long before women were admitted to Austrian universities, he met Henriette von Aigentler, an aspiring teacher of mathematics and physics in Graz.
-She was refused permission to audit lectures unofficially.
+Her nieces were Slovenian painters Avgusta Šantel and Henrika Šantel.
+Henriette was refused permission to audit lectures unofficially.
 Boltzmann supported her decision to appeal, which was successful.
 On 17 July 1876 Ludwig Boltzmann married Henriette; they had three daughters: Henriette (1880), Ida (1884) and Else (1891); and a son, Arthur Ludwig (1881).
 Boltzmann went back to Graz to take up the chair of Experimental Physics.
 Among his students in Graz were Svante Arrhenius and Walther Nernst.
 He spent 14 happy years in Graz and it was there that he developed his statistical concept of nature.

 Boltzmann was appointed to the Chair of Theoretical Physics at the University of Munich in Bavaria, Germany in 1890.

 In 1894, Boltzmann succeeded his teacher Joseph Stefan as Professor of Theoretical Physics at the University of Vienna.